-The Tutorial\Solutions directory contains a PowerBuilder library called pbtutor.pbl that contains all the objects and scripts that you create in the first part of the tutorial, as well as workspace and target files.
+The Tutorial\SolutionsThe Tutorial\Solutions directory contains a PowerBuilder library called pbtutor.pbl that contains all the objects and scripts that you create in the first part of the tutorial, as well as workspace and target files.
 You can use this solutions library as a reference while you complete the first part of the tutorial.

-You can also use it as a starting point if you want to complete only the Web application part of the tutorial.
-See "Getting the files you need for the tutorial" on page 240.
+You can also use it as a starting point if you want to complete only the .NET application parts of the tutorial.